top of page

 A Weekend Retreat

-Are you confused by all of the different diets, supplements, and fads that promise to make you healthier?
-This class will not tell you what you should eat, or recommend a specific diet.
+More and more we are learning that the root of most chronic disease lies in the gut.
+Are you confused by all of the different diets, supplements, and fads that promise to heal your gut and make you healthier?
+This class will not tell you exactly what you should eat, or recommend a specific diet.
 Instead, you will learn what your body needs to truly thrive, and to begin to heal from the chronic diseases, gut dysbiosis, and toxic overload that we all face in modern times.
 Even today, people still living and eating the way their ancestors did (such as the Hadza Tribe), have almost no cancer or other chronic diseases.
 It's not difficult to begin making changes that bring us closer to true health.

 Some of the many things we will talk about: